schmeow/microwave-code/README.md

 "microwave" - 13-9-3-18-15-23-1-22-5
 "hey there" - 8-5-25--20-8-5-18-5

-if you need it here's an A1Z26 converter- https://planetcalc.com/4884/
+If you need it here's an A1Z26 converter- https://planetcalc.com/4884/